Coiot/cbr-main/src/albums/episode50.md

 ---
-title: "March to the Sea"
+title: "Episode 50: March to the Sea"
 narrated_by: "Enigma-Conundrum"
 description: "Meat is grinded, civs are rumped, and war crimes are absolutely committed in this high-stakes free-for-all."
 starting_turn: "581"